Social Media in a Second Language

 MEHREEN AHMED: How did you get into content creation and start your travel club?

-DR. NABILA: I started creating content a long time ago, before 2012, but my first solo trip was the summer of my freshman year in college, when I was an au pair in Spain.
+DR. NABILA ISMAIL: I started creating content a long time ago, before 2012, but my first solo trip was the summer of my freshman year in college, when I was an au pair in Spain.
 That was when I really started to document my story, mainly for my friends and my parents, on Instagram; it wasn't for anything.
 Later, I became a pharmacist.
 I worked for a couple of years and then I promised myself after three years in the workforce, I would take a year off to go travel.
 So in 2022, I started traveling, and that was when I built up my platform and got to highlight more of my travel stories because I had more time and was constantly inspired.
 That’s really when it started, and has turned into a business since then.

 AHMED: And now you have a travel club where you host trips specifically for South Asian groups.
 How did that come about?

-NABILA: I feel like I’ve always been on the platform for community… I didn’t see it as being an influencer.
+ISMAIL: I feel like I’ve always been on the platform for community… I didn’t see it as being an influencer.
 It was more like I was sharing things we all struggle with wanting to do, like highlighting my journey as a pharmacy student and traveling.
 I started to see people organically follow me.
 They were like - ‘Who’s this South Asian girl traveling by herself?’
 And they’d tell me, like, ‘Oh, wow, I’ve never seen a Desi or Muslim girl doing this.’
 So the inspiration [for my company] came from the community and me seeing the problem that so many people want to travel but don’t have friends who would go with them.
 I decided to put it to the test and put the first group trip together.
 I have no problem hanging out with strangers because I travel alone all the time.
 When the first Bali trip sold out, I said, ‘Ok, maybe I’ll try this again.’
 And it’s kind of been trial and error, but filling a gap that clearly exists - one that I experienced myself.

 AHMED: That's amazing.
 You saw that gap and saw that South Asians didn’t feel like they had that representation - does that also have any influence on the content you create?
 Do you feel like your being South Asian is embedded in there too?

-NABILA: Yeah, I think so.
+ISMAIL: Yeah, I think so.
 At first, I didn't highlight that because I didn't know if it was just a personal experience that I was going through, and I feel like a lot of the things that we go through may be taboo or vulnerable or topics that we try to avoid or suppress a little bit.
 So I started to talk about it because people started to ask about it.
 And I was like, ‘oh, finally, okay, maybe I'm not alone.’
 I also realized when traveling that I didn’t see a lot of people who looked like me, probably for the same reasons that I went through, but not everyone would have the courage, finances, or ability to go on their own or have that independence.
 So I feel like it is very much rooted in my content now because I'm also navigating it now that I've made this my career… I try to take people with me on the journey, and not just the ones to another country.

 AHMED: Do the group trips - with South Asian people who have similar goals and interests - feel like you’re in your little South Asian bubble, or do you feel like you're able to really immerse yourself in wherever you're traveling to?

-NABILA: When I first started this, I didn’t mean for it to be exclusively South Asian, but because that resonated so much, it kind of turned into that.
+ISMAIL: When I first started this, I didn’t mean for it to be exclusively South Asian, but because that resonated so much, it kind of turned into that.
 We try to strike a good balance.
 We’re there to travel, learn, and immerse ourselves in a different culture.
 But there are definitely advantages for people of color to travel together in terms of safety and understanding.
 For example, everyone understands that parents might call a lot or people who say their parents only let them go on the trip because it was a bunch of South Asians.
 There's way more that goes into it that you don't have to explain to another South Asian person.
 There’s a comfort level, and I think we bond on a different level from the very beginning.

 AHMED: When you're on these trips, or just in general, do you speak other languages?
 Do you speak other languages in your content?

-NABILA: I love language learning.
+ISMAIL: I love language learning.
 I did launch a Pakistan trip for people to connect with their heritage a little bit more and to be empowered to want to speak Urdu or practice it or brush up on your skills.
 I don't make content in any foreign languages yet.
 I tried to will myself to when I was in Pakistan because it would be a great message for other South Asian diaspora people who are trying to change their culture.
 I also think there's so much value in creating content in different languages, especially since the Indian subcontinent, like Pakistan and India, have the largest populations in the world.
 There's probably a whole market that I'm missing out on that my content could resonate with, but I see a huge opportunity there and maybe I'll get the courage to speak Urdu on a public platform.

 AHMED: You have a very multilingual, multicultural life in general.